 Chicago, IL 60611

-Headshot/resumes may be emailed to: email@example.com.
+Headshot/resumes may be emailed to: firstname.lastname@example.org.
 Email submissions must be formatted correctly in order to be considered.
-Both your picture and resume should be submitted as one attachment and your contact information must appear on your resume.
+Both your headshot and resume should be submitted and your contact information must appear on your resume.
 Please include your cover letter in the body of the email, not as a separate document.

 Please choose only one form of submitting for general auditions.
 No phone calls, please.